PhenoApps/Field-Book/docs/source/trait-disease.rst

-Disease Trait |disease|
+|disease| Disease Trait
 =======================
 Overview
 --------

 The disease trait format is used to for collecting ratings of both disease incidence and severity.
 It is created with a trait name and optional details.
 The incidence scale can be adjusted by editing the ``disease_severity.txt`` file in the ``/traits`` directory.
-By default on the collect page, buttons showing numbers between 0-100 in 5 digit increments are used to record incidence, and R, M, and S are used to record severity.
+By default on the collect page, buttons showing numbers between 0-100 in 5 digit increments are used to record incidence, and **R**, **M**, and **S** are used to record severity.
 For each measurement, only a single incidence can be recorded while severity types can be combined.
-The / button allows varying incidence rates to be recorded (e.g., heterogenous response within a plot).
+The **/** button allows varying incidence rates to be recorded (e.g., heterogenous response within a plot).

 Creation
 --------